sunfishcode/basic-text/docs/Introduction.md

 ## Restricted Text

 Basic Text can still be visually ambiguous.
-There are numerous ways that two different codepoint sequences can have identical or similar appearances, such as codepoints representing Cyrillic and Latin letters.
+There are numerous ways that two different scalar value sequences can have identical or similar appearances, such as scalar values representing Cyrillic and Latin letters.

 There are several techniques for mitigating visual ambiguities, but some of them are too restrictive for general-purpose plain text, and thus too